canonical/launchpad-manual/docs/developer/explanation/ubuntu-package-publishing.rst

-The archive publisher reads the set of current publication records for a component (i.e. main/universe/…) of a suite (which is a combination of a series and a pocket like ``noble/proposed`` or ``questing/release``), makes sure that these packages are present in the pool and creates the index files to be consumed by `apt` which describe the sources and binaries that are currently published.
+The archive publisher reads the set of current publication records for a component (i.e. main/universe/…) of a suite (which is a combination of a series and a pocket like ``noble-proposed`` or ``questing-release``), makes sure that these packages are present in the archive on the diskpool and creates the index files to be consumed by `apt` which describe the sources and binaries that are currently published.

-Once all component/suite combinations have been published for a series it also generates the Release file, signs it and synchronises its working copy with the active archive copy.
+Once all component/suite combinations have been published for a series, it also generates the Release file, signs it using the appropriate signing key and synchronises its working copy with the active archive copy.